Copyright 1994 - 2023 Bill's Bible Basics

 Matthew 18:6, KJV

-In the previous verse, the word "offend" is derived from the Greek word "skandalizo".
-It is from this word that we derive our English words "scandal" and "scandalize".
-While this word is translated as "offend" in the New Testament, the Greek lexicon defines "skandalizo" as "putting a stumbling block or impediment in the way, upon which another may trip and fall".
+In the previous verse, the word "offend" is derived from the Koine Greek word "skandalizo".
+It is in fact from this word that we derive our English words "scandal" and "scandalize".
+While this Greek word is translated as "offend" in the New Testament, Thayer's Greek English Lexicon actually defines "skandalizo" as "putting a stumbling block or impediment in the way, upon which another may trip and fall".
 Thus, in the previous verse, Jesus is actually warning those people who, by whatever means, lead His lambs away from the truth of the Scriptures and faith in Christ.
-As you can see, this definition is very different from the meaning most people are familiar with.
-This idea of tripping or falling away from the truth is directly related to what the Apostle Paul stated concerning the conditions which would exist during the Endtime.
-Please note what Paul said:
+As you can see, this lexicon definition is substantially different from the meaning with which most people have become familiar.
+Furthermore, the act of tripping or falling away from the truth is also directly related to what the Apostle Paul stated concerning the tragic conditions which would exist prior to Christ's Return.
+Please note what Paul wrote in the following verse:

 "Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition;"